NVIDIA/workbench-example-agentic-rag/README.md

 - **Free out-of-the-box**: use free endpoints on build.nvidia.com
 - **Self-hosted**: Point to NIM or other models on your own GPUs

-#### Make the application your own:
-- Switch models and settings in the UI
-- [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) to customize and share changes

 ## Get Started

-#### This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html), a free developer platform with a cloud-like UX locally - No cloud needed.
+#### This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html), a free developer platform with a cloud-like UX that runs wherever you want it to - no cloud needed.

 ### 5 minutes or less (Workbench already installed)
 1. Grab two keys:
    - ``NVIDIA_API_KEY`` → [Generate](https://org.ngc.nvidia.com/setup/api-keys)
    - ``TAVILY_API_KEY`` → [Generate](https://tavily.com)
-2. In AI Workbench, clone this repo and paste the keys when prompted.
+2. In AI Workbench, clone this repo and [configure the keys](https://docs.nvidia.com/ai-workbench/user-guide/latest/environment/variables.html#basic-usage-for-environment-variables) when prompted.
 3. Click **Open Chat**, upload docs or URLs for context.
 4. Ask your first question - the answers come from free cloud endpoints.